6 Tips to Try When Chemotherapy Affects Appetite

 Eating healthy is especially crucial for those undergoing chemotherapy or another type of cancer treatment, but one of the major side effects preventing patients from eating well is a change in how foods taste.
 It’s important to overcome this and other obstacles to healthy eating in order to maintain the strength needed for chemotherapy treatments and protect against infections.
 Eating a balanced diet may even help cancer patients better manage higher doses of certain types of medications.

-When experiencing challenges with taste changes that interfere with adhering to a recommended dietary plan during cancer treatment, the following cancer nutrition tips from Hired Hands Homecare, providers of the home care and specialized dementia care Pleasanton, CA seniors need, can help:
+When experiencing challenges with taste changes that interfere with adhering to a recommended dietary plan during cancer treatment, the following cancer nutrition tips from Hired Hands Homecare, providers of the the best senior care Santa Rosa, CA seniors need, can help:

 - Experiment with different food temperatures.
 For some people undergoing cancer treatment, cold foods are more palatable, providing less aromas than hot foods, which may increase feelings of nausea.